S3-Ka/emit/README.md

 1. Install Python (I'm using 3.11.5)

 2. Open Terminal (in my case PowerShell).
-   * Change Directory (cd) to directory that has this stuff.
+   * Change Directory (`cd`) to directory that has this stuff.
    * run: `python -m venv venv`
-   * This creates a virtual python env in a subdir named "venv"
+   * This creates a virtual python environment in a subdir named `venv`

-3. Activate your virtual environment: venv\Scripts\Activate.ps1
+3. Activate your virtual environment: `venv\Scripts\Activate.ps1` \
-   * (That's the PowerShell command.
+   (That's the PowerShell command.
 If CMD, use the .bat version.)

 4. Now install dependencies into your new virtual environment
    * First, upgrade pip: `python.exe -m pip install --upgrade pip`
-   * Then use pip to install stuff into Python:
-   * `pip install flask requests pandas`
+   * Then use pip to install stuff into Python: `pip install flask requests pandas`

 > [!TIP]
 > Refer to requirements.txt to show exact versions that worked for me.\